mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 ## Storing inventory and assembling devices

-If we move manufacturing to China, then we also move inventory to China.
+If we move manufacturing to China, then inventory management also effectively moves to China.

 If it works well, outsourcing inventory and manufacturing would simplify a lot of TinyPilot's workflows.
-The problem is that it also increases the penalty significantly when things go awry.
+If there are problems, they're significantly worse when the manufacturer is thousands of miles away.

-If an overseas manufacturer takes over manufacturing devices, a lot of our work suddenly disappears.
-Most of the storage space in our office suddenly becomes free because we only need to store finished products.
+If an overseas manufacturer takes over manufacturing devices, a lot of our work in the TinyPilot office suddenly disappears.
+Most of the storage space in our office would become free because we only need to store finished products.
 Our inventory tracking becomes much simpler because we're only tracking finished products, not raw materials or partially-assembled components.
-That means we can finally cancel my subscription to our inventory tracking tool, the most frustrating and low-quality piece of software in our stack.
+We could finally cancel our subscription to our inventory tracking tool, the most frustrating and low-quality piece of software in our stack.

-There will be fewer complexities with importing materials.
-Importing shipments from overseas is a bizarrely messy process.
-Even though
+Importing goods should take less time.
+Most of our raw materials come from China, so if we receive them all at once as finished products, that's much easier to manage than handling them piecemeal when they come as raw materials.

-It means we have to do less management of inventory.
-My understanding is that I can delegate that to the manufacturer and they take responsibility for
+I often get trapped in the critical path of imports because DHL prefers to call the number on the package instead of emailing our support mailbox.
+We don't have an office phone number, so they end up just calling my cell phone.
+If we get down to a couple of deliveries per month, it should be few enough that TinyPilot's staff can proactively track them and pay import duties before they try to call us.
+And if we combine outsourced manufacturing with a 3PL vendor, we can be out of loop entirely because the manufacturer can ship directly to a third-party fulfillment center.

-They can lose parts, and I can't really do anything about it.
-I can hire third-party auditors.
+The downside is that it requires us to place a lot of trust in our manufacturer.
+With the chip shortage, we have to stockpile electronic components for months or years at a time.
+If our manufacturer loses a year's supply of one component, that places us in a terrible position.
+We can apparently request periodic stock counts and send in third-party auditors, but I'm not sure what recourse I have if the manufacturer just says, "Whoops, we lost $20k of your inventory."

-Long delay between finding out about issues.
+The product goes through many small adjustments as we upgrade components or discover issues in the design.
+With in-house manufacturing, we discover quickly when pieces don't fit together quite right or when there's stress on a component that shouldn't receive force.
+With an overseas manufacturer, there's a slower feedback cycle.
+By the time we discover an issue, the manufacturer might have already produced several hundred with the same flaw.

 ## Flashing microSDs